openedx-unsupported/devstack/README.rst

 | Chrome (via Selenium)  | vnc://0.0.0.0:15900  |
 +------------------------+----------------------+

-On macOS, enter the VNC connection string in Safari to connect via VNC.
+On macOS, enter the VNC connection string in the address bar in Safari to connect via VNC.
 The VNC passwords for both browsers are randomly generated and logged at container startup, and can be found by running ``make vnc-passwords``.

 Most tests are run in Firefox by default.
 To use Chrome for tests that normally use Firefox instead, prefix the test command with